mono/CppSharp/README.md

+## News

+2nd, June 2015: We're having three students contributing to the project this summer, as part of Google Summer of Code.

+* Alexandre Esteves
+* Dimitar Dobrev (@ddobrev)
+* Abhinav Tripathi (@genuinelucifer)

+## Overview

 CppSharp is a collection of libraries for working with C++ code from .NET.

-# ANNOUNCEMENT

-We'll be participating in Google Summer of Code 2015 as part of the Mono organization.
-If you're interested in contributing to the project as part of the program then get in touch!

 ### Generator